owncloud-archive/documentation/developer_manual/app/fundamentals/classloader.rst

 .. sectionauthor:: Bernhard Posselt <dev@bernhard-posselt.com>

 The classloader is provided by ownCloud and loads all your classes automatically.
-The only thing left to include by yourself are 3rdparty libraries.
+The only thing left to include by yourself are 3rd party libraries.
 Those should be loaded in :file:`lib/AppInfo/Application.php`.

 PSR-4 Autoloading
 -----------------

 Since ownCloud 9.1 there is a PSR-4 autoloader in place.
 The namespace ``\\OCA\\MyApp`` is mapped to :file:`/apps/myapp/lib/`.
-Afterwards normal PSR-4 rules apply, so a folder is a namespace section in the same casing and the class name matches the file name.
+Afterward, normal PSR-4 rules apply, so a folder is a namespace section in the same casing and the class name matches the file name.

 If your ``appid`` can not be turned into the namespace by upper-casing the first character, you can specify it in your ``appinfo/info.xml`` by providing a field called ``namespace``.
 The required namespace is the one which comes after the top level namespace ``OCA\\``, e.g.: for ``OCA\\MyBeautifulApp\\Some\\OtherClass`` the needed namespace would be ``MyBeautifulApp`` and would be added to the ``info.xml`` in the following way: